 Healthcare Improvement Scotland are currently leading a person-centred health and care programme which supports people to develop the knowledge, skills and confidence they need to more effectively make informed decisions and be involved in their own health and care.
 It ensures that care is personalised, co-ordinated and enabling so that people can make choices, manage their own health and live independent lives, where possible.

-Healthcare Improvement Scotland is working with organisations across health and social care to make sure that what matters to people is at the heart of how health and care services are designed, delivered and improved.
-The areas of work are being focused on are:
+This programme works with organisations across health and social care to make sure that what matters to people and co-production is at the heart of how health and care services are designed, delivered and improved.
+It supports person-centred design of new and existing national improvement programmes, and connects the health and social care community and the public with best person centred care practice.
+The areas of work being focused on are:

 - 'What matters to you?' day: this takes place on 6 June and aims to encourage and support more meaningful conversations between people who provide health and social care and the people, families and carers who receive health and social care.
 Further information can be found whatmatterstoyou.scot